Breeds

 Balanced Diets for Optimal Health

-Omega fatty acids in fish oil supplements reduce skin irritation risks common in the breed.
+Fish oil supplements contain omega fatty acids that decrease the risks of skin irritation that are prevalent in the breed.
 Antioxidant-rich blueberries and spinach boost immune systems.
-Avoid fillers like corn or soy that offer minimal nutritional value.
+Shun fillers such as corn or soy that have little nutritional content.

 Understanding Temperament and Behavioral Traits